cdisselkoen/llvm-ir/README.md

 `0.6.x` branch for LLVM 10, the `0.5.x` branch for LLVM 9, and didn't
 officially support LLVM 8.
 Now, a single release supports LLVM 8, 9, and 10.
   - (Note: Versions of this crate beyond 0.7.0 have added support for later LLVM versions as well.
-For instance, 0.7.3 and later also supports LLVM 11; and 0.7.5 and later also supports LLVM 12.)
+For instance, 0.7.3 and later also support LLVM 11; and 0.7.5 and later also support LLVM 12.
+Crate version 0.11.0 removed support for LLVM 8.)
 - [`FunctionAttribute`] and [`ParameterAttribute`] are now proper enums with descriptive variants such as `NoInline`, `StackProtect`, etc. Previously, attributes were opaque numeric codes which were difficult to interpret.